Sijith-LegalAid/experience-manager-learn.en/help/foundation/development/understand-indexing-best-practices.md

 ##### Analysis

-If you perform omnisearch on Assets, it returns incorrect results cause the custom index has lower estimated cost.
+If you perform omnisearch on Assets, it returns incorrect results because the custom index has lower estimated cost.

 Do not create a custom index on the `dam:Asset` node type but customize the OOTB `damAssetLucene` index with necessary properties in the `indexRules` node.